hernymtz/LaneLineDetector/writeup.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Description of the pipeline and of the modifications made to the draw_lines() function.

-My pipeline, programmed as a function named "refined_process_image ", consists of 6 main steps:
+The pipeline, programmed as a function named "refined_process_image ", consists of 6 main steps:

 1. A copy of the original image is converted to grayscale, a format which is easier to work with.